Life goes by fast. Don’t live life with regrets.

 17. Worrying too much.

-Tom Petty sang, “Most things I worry about never happen anyway.”
+There will always be something to worry about, but constantly stressing can seriously affect your health.
 Jesus said, “Can any one of you by worrying add a single hour to your life?”

 18. Getting caught up in needless drama.